You’ve decided it’s time to start a business website. Congratulations!

 But that doesn’t necessarily make it a good business website.

-A good business website is one that helps your brand to connect with your brand, and drive conversions.
+A good business website is a well-maintained website one that helps your brand to connect with your brand, and drive conversions.
 To know more about the top website qualities, read my full post on what makes a good website.

 Some of the most important features of a good website include an easy and intuitive interface, a good user experience, a responsive design, and fast loading times.